dotnet/jitutils/doc/getstarted.md

 To build jitutils using the build script in the root of the repo: `build.{cmd,sh}`.
 By default the script just builds the tools and does not publish them in a separate directory.
-To publish the utilities add the '-p' flag which publishes each utility as a standalone app in a directory under ./bin in the root of the repo.
+To publish the utilities add the '-p' flag which publishes each utility to the ./bin directory in the root of the repo.
 Additionally, to download the default set of framework assemblies that can be used for generating asm diffs, add '-f'.

 ```
  $ ./build.sh -h